Holiday Pay: An HR Guide for Holiday Pay Policies

 If you’re open on holidays, be clear about overtime.
 How will you handle the overlap between overtime and holiday work?

-For example, if someone works Christmas and exceeds 40 hours that week, they should know whether they will receive holiday pay and overtime.
+For example, if someone works Christmas and exceeds 40 hours that week, they should know whether they will receive holiday compensation and overtime.
 Nail down these details.
+Consider how this applies to both exempt employees and non-exempt workers, as the rules differ.
+Ensure all calculations meet minimum wage requirements and account for the employee’s hourly rate or annual salary.

 6. Document Everything